 A Plus Criticises Toyota Voxy Ban, Questions Why VIP Buses Still Operate After Deadly Accidents

-• Kwame Asare Obeng criticised the government’s ban on the Toyota Voxy, arguing the decision was misplaced despite safety concerns
+• Kwame Asare Obeng criticised the government’s ban on the Toyota Voxy, calling the decision misplaced despite safety concerns

 • He questioned why other transport options like VIP buses remain in operation despite being involved in more deadly accidents

-• A Plus blamed Ghana’s road conditions as the real cause of accidents, sparking widespread debate and support for his stance online
+• A Plus blamed Ghana’s road conditions as the real cause of accidents, sparking intense debate and support for his stance online

 The Member of Parliament (MP) for Gomoa Central, Kwame Asare Obeng, popularly known as A Plus, has sparked reactions after he weighed in on the Toyota Voxy ban.